app-hibrida-wpf-aspnet-react-webview2

 How to create a hybrid WPF + ASP.NET Core + React application

-• 5 min
+• 6 min

 In the previous article, we explained how to set up the application’s backend.
 Today we will see how to consume that backend from a React application.

-Create the React project
+Create the React Project

 The first step is to create our web application, which will serve as the user interface (UI).
 In this case, we will use React to build a simple application.

-npm create vite@latest ClientReact --template react
+npm create vite@latest ClientReact —template react cd ClientReact npm install

-Configure the React application
+Configure the React Application

 To do this, create a .env file in the ClientReact directory and add the following configuration: